Aquaponics Biofilter and What You Should Know

 Once you have the test kits, use them to find out the levels in the tank water.
 When the fish are first introduced to your system the Ammonia levels should rise for the 1st dozen days or so.
 Following that, the nitrite levels should start showing up and Ammonia levels begin decreasing.
 Then after another ten days you should see nitrate levels increasing and the nitrite levels falling.
 All and all the nitrafication cycle will naturally stabilize after about 25 to 30 days.

-How does this apply to our Aquaponics environment?
-As we mentioned before, nitrafication is the all important factor for the end game, growing superior vegetables.
+How does this apply to our Aquaponics fish tank environment?
+As we mentioned before, nitrafication is the all important factor for the end game-growing superior vegetables.
+To grow thriving plants the fish need a healthy environment as well.
 The optimum pH level for the success of the nitrafication process is 7.0 or a little above.
-It just so happens that this is also the best ph level for the health of the fish in your Aquaponics tank.
+It just so happens that this is also the best pH level for the health of the fish in your Aquaponics tank.
+Remember that nitrafication is the process of converting ammonia to nitrates (nutrients for plants).
+Ammonia build up in the tank is toxic to the fish, so it’s important to monitor this pH media as well.

 What can you do to alter the pH level to neutrality?
 First you’ll need a pH test kit.
 Kits come with test strips and some even have meters to test the pH levels.